iPhantasmic/writeups/STACK the Flags 2020/README.md

 Teammate: [blankshiro](https://github.com/blankshiro)

 Disclaimer:
 The writeups included here are for the challenges I have attempted.

-Writeups from fellow participants:
+You can find writeups from fellow participants here:
 - [blog.justins.in](https://blog.justins.in/stack-the-flags-2020/)
 - [Winning writeups](https://docs.google.com/spreadsheets/d/1EMgqFpcc_InJZy264AIe1QpvUDFs1-24iTrnKbdoOUo/edit?usp=sharing)